Centimetre–gram–second system of units: Practical CGS units

+In all the practical systems ε0 = 8.8542 × 10−14 A⋅s/(V⋅cm), μ0 = 1 V⋅s/(A⋅cm), and c2 = 1/(4π × 10−9 ε0μ0).
+Maxwell's equations in free space are also the same in all the systems.

+In the practical systems inductance is considered to be an electrical quantity and is defined by L = 10−8 NΦB/I.

 Other variants

 There were at various points in time about half a dozen systems of electromagnetic units in use, most based on the CGS system.
 These include the Gaussian units and the Heaviside–Lorentz units.

 Electromagnetic units in various CGS systems

-In this table, c = 29979245800 is the dimensionless numeric value of the speed of light in vacuum when expressed in units of centimetres per second.
-The symbol "≘" is used instead of "=" as a reminder that the quantities are corresponding but not in general equal, even between CGS variants.
-For example, according to the next-to-last row of the table, if a capacitor has a capacitance of 1 F in SI, then it has a capacitance of (10−9 c2) cm in ESU; but it is incorrect to replace "1 F" with "(10−9 c2) cm" within an equation or formula.
-(This warning is a special aspect of electromagnetism units in CGS.
-By contrast, for example, it is always correct to replace "1 m" with "100 cm" within an equation or formula.)
+In this table, c = 29979245800 is the numeric value of the speed of light in vacuum when expressed in units of centimetres per second.
+The correspondence symbol "≘" is used instead of the equality sign "=" as a reminder that the conversion statements in the table are not equations.
+For example, according to the capacitance row of the table, if a capacitor has a capacitance of 1 F in SI, then it has a capacitance of (10−9 c2) cm in ESU; this statement is not an equation, and hence it is incorrect to replace "1 F" with "(10−9 c2) cm" within an equation or formula.
+(This warning is a special aspect of electromagnetism units.
+By contrast it is always correct to replace, e.g., "1 m" with "100 cm" within an equation or formula.)

-One can think of the SI value of the Coulomb constant kC as:

-This explains why SI to ESU conversions involving factors of c2 lead to significant simplifications of the ESU units, such as 1 statF = 1 cm and 1 statΩ = 1 s/cm: this is the consequence of the fact that in ESU system kC = 1.
-For example, a centimetre of capacitance is the capacitance of a sphere of radius 1 cm in vacuum.
-The capacitance C between two concentric spheres of radii R and r in ESU CGS system is: